 One such vendor, Clear Snap approached me with a product called Color Eclipse ink dye.
 They asked if I’d be willing to sample the product for them.
 Excited with the prospect of experimenting and rating a product, I readily agreed to give it a try.
-In the best-case scenario, I’d have a new product to add to my ever-growing stain selection.
+At minimum, I’d have a new product to add to my ever-growing stain selection.
 I packed away the bottles and brought them back to our Woodpeckers warehouse where I went stain-happy.
 Let me share with you my take on these stains and how they compare to other brands with similar products.

 The product is a relatively new product.
-It is called Color eclipse by the company ColorBox.
-You can be find it on Clear Snaps’ site and it is sold in a variety of colors.
-It is an ink made for mixed media artists and crafters.
+It is called Color Eclipse by the company ColorBox.
+You can find it on Clear Snaps’ site and it is sold in a variety of colors.
+It is an ink made for mixed-media artists and crafters.
 The label says it is ideal for raw and plated metals, clay, canvas, ceramic, glass, wood and more.

-I wouldn’t use this to paint a specific image since it is very runny and spreads.
+I wouldn’t use this to try to paint a specific image since it is very runny and spreads.
 You can use it to paint an area to achieve more of a tie-dye effect.
-Keep in mind that using a solid color over a specific area will stain it, as opposed to creating a coated- or painted-look.
+Keep in mind that using a solid color over any area will stain it, as opposed to creating a coated- or painted-look.
 The dye does dry very quickly.
 However, it can always be “revived” by adding a drop of alcohol.

-I experimented: some on natural wood and some on wood that I pre-painted.
+I experimented: some on natural wood and some on wood that I primed by painting with white paint.
 I did lots of swiveling and tilting as with an acrylic pour.
 Although the raw wood absorbed it too fast, the alcohol helped with the blending.
 I also found that if I initially painted the wood a glossy white, the colors were really vibrant.
 However, on the pre-painted surface, you lose the effect of the wood grain.
 You can set the color with heat-- just don’t blow while the ink is still damp.
 Unless of course you are specifically going for the “blowy” look.

 The black (obsidian) is very overpowering, so try to go easy on that!
 It dries even darker that it looks initially, so it’s not so noticeable while painting.
-The white (avalanche) really helps balance everything so you want a lot of that color around!
+The white (avalanche) really helps balance everything so you"ll need more of that than the other colors.
 Although most of the colors were very beautiful, I would have loved to see a real blue and some tan or brown options!

 Be forewarned that this product is addictive!
 I thought I’d make one little sample and relay my feedback to the brand.
 I ended up with a dozen beautiful pieces while trying out multiple techniques.
 Once I had it down pat and knew what I need to do to achieve the looks I like, I just kept on going!
 Its lots of fun and comes out completely different every time!